esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 3. The controls (checkbox etc.) also get same results as submit button (3.7:1 contrast ratio).

 4. The slim toggle fails on the background that it sits, with a contrast ratio of 1.4:1.
 5. Zoom icon does not meet AAA-requirements when highlighted.
 It fails on regular text.
-It passes on large text though
+It passes on large text though.
-6.
+6. "New camp spot" text in the toolbar fails on all checks in CCA
 7.
+8.

 #### **🛠** Challenge: Find Iconography & Label Issues